Campaign of the Month: October 2017

 What game system do you use?

-The chronicle’s game system is a slimmed-down homebrew system based off the V5 and Storytelling System rules, with many of the more prolix mechanics removed, and some other mechanics added from other sources that struck the GM’s fancy, as well as his own imagination.
+We use a slimmed-down blend of the V5 and 2e Chronicles of Darkness rules, with many of the more complicated mechanics removed, and some other mechanics added from various sources that struck the GM’s fancy.
 I enjoy mechanics design and regularly tinker with rules, but prefer them to be unobtrusive during play and to take up a minimum of everyone’s time.

 Prospective players can read more about the chronicle’s game system here.